Vijayaadhithan/querix-semantic-search/README.md

   dashboards from atomic snapshots.
 - Redis result caching plus graceful vector, BM25, and reranker degradation.
 - Docker deployment with persistent pgvector, Redis, Ollama, and application data.
-- Gainr compatibility pagination with a ranked 20-result first page and filtered continuation pages.
+- Optional tenant compatibility pagination with a ranked first page and filtered continuation pages.
-- Real serving-path readiness, bounded overload admission, rotated container logs, and a guarded daily incremental-ingestion timer.
+- Real serving-path readiness, bounded overload admission, rotated container logs, and a guarded daily zero-downtime ingestion timer.

 The runtime and ingestion vector backend is PostgreSQL/pgvector only.
 Tenant configuration still carries a `storage.vector_backend` discriminator, but